johnshearing/PrivateKeyVault/Motivation/README.md

 The PrivateKeyVault allows individuals to select any hexadecimal number as a private key which decentralizes the most important aspect of any blockchain.

-The second huge problem with the Nano Ledger hardware wallet is that it cannot be used by governments, corporations, financial institutions where a large number of accounts must be managed.
+The second huge problem with the Nano Ledger hardware wallet is that it cannot be used by governments, corporations, and financial institutions where a large number of accounts must be managed.
 While the nano does allow for multiple public addresses, they are all tied to a master private key.
 So if the pass phrase is compromised then all the accounts are accessible.
-Furthermore multiple accounts are hard to manage with only two buttons on the nano.
+Furthermore multiple accounts are very hard to manage with only two buttons on the nano.

 [Click here to find out more about these limitations](https://www.reddit.com/r/ethereumnoobies/comments/7hebj8/ledger_nano_s_multiple_eth_wallets/)